Selecting a Treatment Technology for Manure Management

 The first step in selecting a manure-treatment system or technology is a clear assessment of the problem that the treatment system is intended to correct.
 Some examples of the problems may be excess nutrients for the land available on the farm, odor impacts on neighbors, manure storage capacity issues, complying with the nutrient management plan, and changes in regulations requiring change in manure management.
 Use of the county Extension service and consultants in manure management may be helpful in identifying the problem if the farmer is not fully knowledgeable in the subject matter.
 Also, it is important to identify the primary source of the problem.
 For example, if an odor problem exists, is the source of the odor the barn, the manure storage pit, land application of manure, or a combination of these activities?
 Covering the manure storage pit may not be the solution if the manure pit is not the source.

-Thirdly, before proceeding to select a new manure-treatment technology, consider all the options available for addressing the problem identified.
+Thirdly, consider all the options available for addressing the problem identified.
 Options may include changing the diet fed to animals; changing the way manure is handled and managed on the farm; increasing land area for manure application; or planting trees to create visual buffers and alter air patterns (if odor is the problem), as well as to enhance the aesthetic perception of the farming operation.
 Remember that some manure-treatment systems address several concerns, while others are very specialized, addressing only individual manure constituents.

 Questions to Ask or Consider When Selecting a Manure-Treatment System

 In general, base selection of a manure-treatment system or technology on economics, engineering, regulation, and public reaction as they affect your operation.
 Some questions that may be helpful in selecting a technology are presented below: